YannickBlais/Udacity-CarND-Vehicle-Detection/writeup.md

 ![alt text][image7]
 ![alt text][image8]

-I chose those boxe sizes to perform searches at many different scales, and since the classification was rather fast compared with other options I tried, I could use a lot of them.
+I chose those boxe sizes to perform searches at many different scales, and since the classification was rather fast compared with other options that I tried, I could use a lot of them.
+The smaller boxes search more on locations in the road far away while the bigger ones on locations nearby the driver.
 I mostly concentrated the search in the center where I often lost track of the white car (see discussion for more on this).

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+As explained previously, I searched on 4 scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

+![alt text][image9]
-![alt text][image4]
+![alt text][image10]
 ---

 ### Video Implementation